 This test is done with a sample of cells from your cervix.
 To collect the sample, your healthcare provider will put a speculum into your vagina to reach the cervix.
-Your provider will use 1 or more tools shaped like a spatula, brush, or both.
+Your provider will use one or more tools shaped like a spatula, brush, or both.
 These are used to collect samples of cells in the cervix.